 As with any expert, the opinion given is weighted more than that of a novice.
-When a member of influence sends Gift Points through the Public Reviews page, their influence magnifies the credits awarded by Writing.Com and they are weighted higher than that of a novice reviewer.
+When a member of influence sends Gift Points through the Public Reviews page, their influence magnifies the credits awarded by Writing.Com and the Gift Points they send are weighted higher than those given by a member who has not been awarded review credits.
 Essentially, we are automatically giving more credit to their opinion because other members have already assigned credit to them.

 In addition, the reviewing system weights a member's portfolio level within the community as part of their influence.
 Preferred Authors are weighted higher than Registered Authors, Moderators higher than Preferred Authors and so on.
 The weighting given to each case is very slight (a fraction of a percentage), but this weighting does exist.

 Using a mathematical algorithm, the system generates a "magic number" of influence for each member and multiplies the standard number of Reviewing Credits awarded by that number.
 The number of Gift Points given will not change depending on the amount of influence carried by the member, but the actual reviewing credits awarded may be higher.

 This system is new, unique and proprietary to Writing.Com and, as such, will be enhanced and upgraded as time goes on.
 We are very proud of this innovative, interactive system and are quite excited to see where it leads!

 This is a free system provided by Writing.Com.
 There is no fee for receiving the Reviewing Credits and 100% of the Gift Points are transferred from one member to another.
 Writing.Com does not take a commission for providing this service; its primary purpose is to promote good, honest, helpful reviewing among members of the community.